TelediskoDAO/subgraph/README.md

 ### Deploy a new subgraph

-Make sure you've updated all contract addresses (if https://github.com/TelediskoDAO/subgraph/issues/9 has not been implemented).
+Make sure you've updated all contract addresses (if https://github.com/TelediskoDAO/subgraph/issues/9 has not been implemented) in the `dao/subgraph.yaml` file.
+Update `startBlock` if needed.

 Connect to worker@graph.dao.teledisko.com, run `tmux attach` to connect to the current tmux session, go to `/home/worker/subgraph/dao`, run `pnpm run remove-local ; pnpm run create-local ; pnpm deploy-local`